Jimmy Jackson (wrestler)

 James Earl Jackson (July 28, 1956 – June 17, 2008) was an American freestyle wrestler, who competed at the 1976 Summer Olympics.
-He was born in Windsor, Ontario, Canada.
-Jackson was a graduate of Ottawa Hills High School in Grand Rapids, Michigan.
+Born in Windsor, Ontario, Jackson grew up in Grand Rapids, Michigan where he was a graduate of Ottawa Hills High School.
 At the 1979 Pan American Games he finished first in the freestyle unlimited category.
-At Oklahoma State, he was a three-time All-American champion at heavyweight.
+At Oklahoma State, he was a three-time All-American and NCAA champion at heavyweight.
 Jackson was briefly a professional wrestler in Mid-South Wrestling.

+In 2023, Jackson was inducted into the National Wrestling Hall of Fame as a Distinguished Member.